luccaromaniello/softruck-challenge/README.md

 `GOOGLE_MAPS_API_KEY="<YOUR_API_KEY_HERE>"`

-If you don't know how to generate your API key, please refer to the [documentation] (https://developers.google.com/maps/documentation/javascript).
+If you don't know how to generate your API key, please refer to the [documentation](https://developers.google.com/maps/documentation/javascript).

 ### Run project